sonyagreen/continuous_deployment_talk/README.md

 These situations can be stressful, which means we need to able to stay calm and pragmatic.
 Personally, whenever I start to realize I'm losing my cool, I turn to animated gifs.
 You have to find your own power gif., but I'll leave you with my favorite.

-I've left extra time for questions, because I've gotten pretty good at responding to questions.
+I've left extra time for questions, because I've gotten pretty good at responding to developers' questions.
+Come at me, bro.